-Things can go wrong in the social care system; something might happen that you're not happy about or that you don't think is right.
+Things can go wrong in the social care Social care means the services that give care and support to people who need it. system; something might happen that you're not happy about or that you don't think is right.

 Common problems include: